Create a beautiful festive Christmas garland with directions from a pro!

 Step 4 – Add Larger Elements

-Now is the time to work in larger elements, such as flowers.
+Now is the time to work in larger elements, such as pretty flowers.

 Just like with the stems – add a variety.
-They don’t all have to be the same.
+The Christmas flowers don’t all have to be the same.

 Continue tucking the larger elements into the garland, remembering to taper them off toward the ends.